-Currently, an increasing amount of people rely on the flu vaccine to keep themselves and their loved ones healthy and virus free during the flu season.
+An increasing amount of people rely on the flu vaccine to keep themselves and their loved ones healthy and virus free during the flu season.
 The flu vaccine has proven to be a relatively safe option in the prevention of the virus, but since new versions must be developed each year due to the vast amounts of flu strains that exist, adverse reactions can and do occur.

 Flu vaccines work by causing antibodies to develop in the body about two weeks after vaccination which provide protection against infection.
-The Centers for Disease Control and Prevention (“CDC”) recommend that everyone over the ages of six (6) months should receive the seasonal influenza vaccine.
-According to the CDC, getting the flu vaccine is the best way to protect yourself against the flu and to help prevent its spread throughout the community.
+The CDC recommends that everyone over the age of six (6) months should receive the seasonal influenza vaccine.
+Receiving the flu vaccine is the best way to protect yourself against the flu and to help prevent its spread throughout the community.

-Page last reviewed and updated: November 16, 2018
+Page last reviewed and updated: May 13, 2019